rooooop5/CLib/README.md

 ## What the CVector actually is:
    Each cvector is actually a struct under the hood.
 The struct has three
    containers:
-   1. data[ ]: The actual array.
+   -  data[ ]: The actual array.
 It can be of any type.
-   2. size: A container of the type size_t.
+   -  size: A container of the type size_t.
 It stores the current size of data[ ].
-   3. capacity: A container of the type size_t.
+   -  capacity: A container of the type size_t.
 It stores the total memory that has been allocated for data[ ]

 ## Functions and Macros:
 The use of the all the functions and the macros in this library is has been described below:
-    1. MACRO init_cvec(type,name) : It is the macro that initialises the cvector.
-                              - Calls the init_type() function
-    2. Abr pore likhbo dhur
+- MACRO cvector(int):
+  - brings in the definition of the structure and the functions
+  - should be done outside any function as function definitions are not allowed to be in another function
+- MACRO init_cvec(type,name):
+  - Declares the structure using the type and name given
+    - name becomes identifyer
+    - type becomes the datatype of the array inside the structure